RED-TEAM PENETRATION TESTING

 The ‘red team’ penetration test simulates real attack scenarios (“Friendly Hacking”) by bypassing security defenses while remaining unnoticed until a substantial holding of critical assets is gained.

-A ‘Red-Team’ penetration test encompass several attack methodologies and expertise, these include network level attacks, application layer attacks, exploiting known vulnerabilities in software infrastructure (web servers, routers, operation systems etc.) and social engineering techniques.
+A ‘Red-Team’ penetration test encompasses several attack methodologies and expertise, these include network-level attacks, application layer attacks, exploiting known vulnerabilities in software infrastructure (web servers, routers, operation systems, etc.) and social engineering techniques.

 Some attack scenarios may include worm-like malware attacks to demonstrate these capabilities.

-Combining our the Red Team activities with our Threat Intelligence capabilities provides our customers with unique value, from uncovering adversary motives and tactics, through to predicting likely attacks, weak spots and vulnerabilities in systems, networks and data-centers
+Combining our the Red Team activities with our Threat Intelligence capabilities provides our customers with a unique value, from uncovering adversary motives and tactics, through to predicting likely attacks, weak spots, and vulnerabilities in systems, networks, and data-centers.

 We help organizations prepare to a real-life attack scenario and to improve prevention, detection and response time to advanced threats :

 Every activity begins with an initial Reconnaissance and Threat analysis phases.
 At this preliminary stage, Komodo’s team utilizes its proprietary technologies and methodologies to collect information about the organization’s attack surface.
 After gathering the information, Komodo continues to create a map detailing the results and their analysis, i.e. a list of possible targets and attack vectors, likely attack scenarios, and possible “weakest links”.

 Based on the generated threat map, Komodo’s team will continue to try and gain control (operating system level) of an internet facing server/system in the client’s DMZ, by detecting and exploiting application/infrastructure level vulnerabilities.